Surfshark is an interesting VPN which comes crammed with features, runs almost everywhere and has one of the best value introductory deals around.

 Right clicking the Surfshark system tray icon displays a miniature app window, rather than the usual basic text menu, allowing you to connect to the fastest server, choose one of your most recent locations, or open the full app interface.

 Alternatively, you’re able to set the Whitelister to route only your chosen apps through the VPN.
-That may be more useful if you’re only using Surfshark for one or two tasks, maybe torrenting; set up your torrent client to connect via the VPN and everything else will use your regular connection.
+That may be more useful if you’re only using Surfshark for one or two tasks, for example torrenting: set up your torrent client to connect via the VPN and everything else will use your regular connection.

-This worked as advertised for us, and it’s great to see a VPN provider deliver this level of split tunneling support on the desktop.
-(Some VPNs have split tunneling-type systems on Windows – ExpressVPN, Hotspot Shield, NordVPN, Private Internet Access, ProtonVPN – but most save the feature for their mobile apps.)
+Once we set up Surfshark as required, though, the Whitelister worked exactly as advertised, and it’s great to see a VPN provider deliver this level of split tunneling support on the desktop.
+(Some VPNs have split tunneling-type systems on Windows – ExpressVPN, Hotspot Shield, NordVPN, Private Internet Access, ProtonVPN – but most save the feature for their mobile apps).

 Surfshark’s CleanWeb feature blocks ads, trackers and malicious links.
 We’re unsure how effective this might be, though, as in our quick tests we found specialist tools like uBlock Origin blocked more ads and offered more control.